hardwario/website/content/case-studies/iframix.en.md

 ---
-title:  For IFRAMIX we supply sensors to improve the welfare of farm animals
+title:  For IFRAMIX, we supply sensors to improve the welfare of farm animals
-heading: For IFRAMIX we supply sensors to improve the welfare of farm animals
+heading: For IFRAMIX, we supply sensors to improve the welfare of farm animals
 image_main: /case-studies/iframix_main.png
 image_grid: /case-studies/iframix_grid.png
 image_grid_home: /case-studies/iframix_grid-home.png